loopwerk/loopwerk.io/content/projects/django-jinja-render-block.md

 ---
 category: Python
 repo: loopwerk/django-jinja-render-block
-text: Render the content of a specific block tag from a Jinja2 template.
 ---

+Render the content of a specific block tag from a Jinja2 template.